Path-Check/paper-cred/README.md

 Date: Feb 26, 2021<br/>

 # Purpose
-This document describes the protocol to compress Verifiable Credentials to space-limited alphanumeric-required applications, such as QR Codes, NFC tags and SMS Messages.
+This document describes the protocol to compress Verifiable Credentials into URIs for space-limited alphanumeric-required applications, such as QR Codes, NFC tags and SMS Messages.

 ## Terms and Definitions